-CSAI - Case Study Week 2 (12 Feb 2024)
+CSAI - Case Study Week 2 (10 Feb 2025) Prepared by: Eddie Ungless (Former student/TA in CSAI)

 During the first three weeks of CSAI, we have discussed Data Ethics in our lectures.
 During this period, you were asked to do readings from An Introduction to Data Ethics book by Prof Shannon Vallor.
 Now it is time to apply what we have learned so far to a specific case study. you will be working in small groups.
 Most of you in the group should have access to the book.
 We will start with an interactive session where you will contribute individually.
 Then, there is a set of questions to answer in groups.